QuantEcon/lecture-python-programming.myst/source/rst/troubleshooting.md

 For this task you can either

-* use conda upgrade quantecon on the command line, o
+* use conda upgrade quantecon on the command line, or
 * execute !conda upgrade quantecon within a Jupyter notebook.

 If your local environment is still not working you can do two things.